scrapy/scrapy/docs/topics/contracts.rst

         'myproject.contracts.ItemValidate': 10,
     }

-Each contract must inherit from :class:`~scrapy.contracts.Contract` and can override its three methods.
+Each contract must inherit from :class:`Contract` and can override its three methods.

 Here is a demo contract which checks the presence of a custom header in the